 Boilers may need repressurising once or twice a year.
 If you have to top up your boiler more often than this, it could be that there is a problem with your heating system, such as a leak.
-It’s therefore recommended to get it examined by an engineer.
+It’s therefore recommended to get it examined by a Gas Safe registered engineer.

 We also recommend reading our article on what to do if your boiler is losing water for more handy tips.